juliejonak/twilio-zeit-integration/README.md

 SMS logs share the `sent to` number, message, date, time and delivery status.

-### I'm getting strange errors with Twilio

-Double check that your SID and Auth Tok credentials are logging correctly from the ENV variables.
-If not, you may need to check the logs within your Twilio dashboard to ensure there are no issues on your account.

-If you're still experiencing problems, let us know!

 ### What's coming next?

 Some features we'd like to implement (or receive contributions for):